ghezalahmad/Leveraging-Large-Language-Models-for-Automated-Knowledge-Graphs-Generation-in-Non-Destructive-Testin/README.md

-# LLM NDT Knowledge Graph
+# Leveraging Large Language Models for Automated Knowledge Graphs Generation in Non-Destructive Testing

 This project extracts information about Non-Destructive Testing (NDT) methods and their related deterioration mechanisms for various materials from provided documents.
 The information is then structured and imported into a Neo4j knowledge graph for better visualization and analysis.